-Barnard seeks to hire a recent Ph.D. graduate as the inaugural endowed Roman Family Teaching and Research Fellow in Computer Science at Barnard beginning in Fall 2019.
+Barnard seeks to hire a recent Ph.D. graduate as an endowed Roman Family Teaching and Research Fellow in Computer Science at Barnard for the academic year beginning July 1, 2020.

 The Roman Family Teaching and Research Fellow in Computer Science position is a full-time two-year position with the option of extending for a third year.
 Fellows will engage in teaching (two courses per year) and in research, and will be expected to participate in curriculum and program development, undergraduate advising, and mentoring of undergraduate research.
 The position is open to all areas of computer science as well as to multidisciplinary scholars with a significant computational focus.
 We encourage candidates who take a multidisciplinary approach, whether across multiple subareas of computer science, or with another discipline.
 Candidates must have a PhD in Computer Science or a related discipline by the start date, and should have a promising research agenda and record of scholarship and a demonstrated commitment to undergraduate teaching, mentoring, and/or increasing diversity in computer science.
 Fellows will be encouraged to interact with and collaborate with faculty and students at Barnard and at Columbia.

 Applications should be submitted electronically at http://careers.barnard.edu/postings/4869 and should include a cover letter; a curriculum vitae; a research statement highlighting past experiences and future plans; a teaching, mentoring, and diversity statement describing teaching, mentoring, and diversity philosophy, experiences, and interests; contact information for three references; and up to three pre/reprints of scholarly work.
 For questions about the position, please contact Rebecca Wright, director of Barnard's Computer Science program, at firstname.lastname@example.org.
 Review of applications will begin February 1, 2020 and continue until the position is filled.

 Required Qualification Summary: